 The Waterfronts Florida Program offers help to coastal local governments in Florida to revitalize their working waterfronts by providing resources and technical assistance for planning.

 The Waterfronts Florida Partnership Program was created by the Florida Coastal Management Program in 1997 to address the physical and economic decline of traditional working waterfront areas.
 Since 1997, a total of 24 communities have received designation as Waterfronts Florida Partnership Communities.
-Most recently in June 2009, two new communities were designated: Fort Myers and the community of Millville in Panama City.
+Most recently in June 2012, the Fourmile Creek Community in the City of Freeport and Walton County was designated as a Waterfronts Florida Partnership Community.
 You may use the contact information on the right side of this page to obtain information on how to participate in the program.

 The visioning process and resulting document identify the community's issues and plans for addressing the following priority areas:

 - Environmental and cultural resource protection

 - Enhancement of the viable traditional economy or economic restructuring, as feasible

 During the second phase, the community continues to implement its vision plan, focusing on incorporating its vision into the comprehensive plan and undertaking priority projects that will further its efforts to revitalize and preserve the working waterfront.
 The public dialogue and the partnerships developed with state agencies, private organizations and other Waterfronts Florida communities across the State enable a designated community to identify proactive solutions to address community concerns and to implement them.

 The Waterfronts Florida Program is managed by DEO and funded in the past in part by the Florida Department of Environmental Protection, Florida Coastal Management Program, and the National Oceanic and Atmospheric Administration.
 To read more about the Florida Coastal Management Program, visit the Department of Environmental Protection's website.

 Section 342.201, Florida Statutes - Waterfronts Florida Program